-- If there's no roller you will have difficulty carrying the suitcase for an extended period of time
+- If there's no roller you have difficulty carrying the suitcase for an extended period of time.

-- If there's no elevator in your hotel, it will not be easy to carry your suitcase up to your room floor.
+- If there's no elevator in your hotel, it's not easy to carry your suitcase up to your room floor.

-- If there's no elevator in your hotel, it is a lot easier to carry up the stairs, compared to the suitcase
+- If there's no elevator in your hotel, it is a lot easier to carry up the stairs.

-- Free up both your hands to do other things like reading a map.
+- Free up both your hands to do other things.

-- Your travel itinerary can be more impromptu; allowing you to explore areas, or shops easily with your backpack on, after you have checked out of your hotel
+- Your travel itinerary can be more impromptu; allowing you to explore areas or shops easily with your backpack on, after checking out of your hotel

-- May not be big enough to pack more things
+- It's not big enough to pack more things.

-- May be hard to lift and get onto your back
+- Can be difficult to lift and get onto your back.

-- If you buy a wrong backpack, it might add additional strain to your shoulders and back.
+- If you buy the wrong backpack, it can add additional strain to your shoulders and back.

 Travel Backpack and Hikers Backpack

-There are several types of backpack available in the market.
+There are several types of backpacks available in the market.

-They all come in different sizes, design and features.
-Many of these backpacks were developed for specific uses and will differ greatly in their specifications.
-So if you know some of these basic types and features will help you select the right backpack for your needs.
+They come in different sizes, designs, and features.
+Many of these backpacks were developed for specific uses and differ greatly in their specifications.
+If you know some of these basic types and features it will help you select the right backpack for your needs.

-One of the most common mistakes made by most people were to buy a backpack designed for hiking and not for travel.
+One of the most common mistakes made by most people was to buy a backpack designed for hiking and not for travel.

-Hiking backpack is designed for hiking and is top-loading.
-It is a lot bigger in size, compared to travel backpack.
-Hence you cannot carry on to a plane cabin to store at its overhead bin.
+The hiking backpack is designed for hiking and is top-loading.
+It is a lot bigger in size, compared to a travel backpack.
+Hence, you cannot store it in the plane overhead bin.

-With a top-loading backpack, all of your stuff will be piled on top of each other.
+With a top-loading backpack, all of your stuff will pile on top of each other.
 When you need to get something, you have to take all the stuff out of the bag.

-Your travel backpack must also be comfortable.
-A good travel backpack should have a thick, but yet soft padding to help buffer the backpack's weight.
-This is not just for the shoulder straps, but also for the back piece.
-Padding that has large grooves will allow air to circulate.
-This helps keep you cooler.
+Your travel backpack must be comfortable.
+A good travel backpack should have thick but soft padding to buffer its weight, both for the shoulder straps and the back piece.
+Padding that has large grooves allow air to circulate to keep you cooler.

-Other features that you may want to look for are sternum strap and the waist belt.
-These two additional features will help redistribute the bag's weight to your hips, hence relieving some of the burden off your shoulder and most importantly, your back.
+Other features are the sternum strap and the waist belt.
+These two additional features will redistribute the bag's weight to your hips, hence relieving some of the burdens off your shoulder and most importantly, your back.

-An ideal material for travel backpack should be thick, but lightweight and at least partially rainproof (fully rainproof will cost more!)
-You also want it to be durable, coated fabric that is tear-resistance.
-There are so many choices and the price varies accordingly.
+The ideal material for a travel backpack should be thick, but lightweight and partially rainproof (fully rainproof will cost more!).
+It must be durable, coated fabric that is tear-resistance.
+There are so many choices and the price varies.
 The selection is very personal to suit your preference and budget.
-So, you need to see and touch it for yourself, before finally deciding on the material type.
+So, you need to see and touch it for yourself, before deciding on the material type.

 Backpack - Sweaty Back

-When you move around especially in the hot summer days, your back will get sweaty.
-This will be aggravated if you have your backpack behind you.
-So, when you buy a travel backpack, choose a lumbar shaped design that has gaps between the backpack and your back to allow air to move in between.
-This will not only help keep you slightly cool, but will be more comfortable as the weight will be redistributed evenly.
+When you move around especially on the hot summer days, your back gets sweaty.
+When you buy a travel backpack, choose a lumbar-shaped design that has gaps between the backpack and your back to allow air to move in between.
+This not only helps keep you slightly cool but will be more comfortable as the weight will be redistributed evenly.

 Backpack Zipper Lock

-Buy a travel backpack that has two zippers for each of the compartment and use TSA approved padlocks to secure them.
-This will not only reduce the chances of people stealing your stuff, but also putting unwanted stuff in your backpack.
+Buy a travel backpack that has two zippers for each compartment and use TSA-approved padlocks to secure them.
+This reduces the chances of people stealing your stuff.

-If your backpack do not have zipper lock, or for added security, consider buying Pacsafe which will wrap your whole backpack with a metal mesh.
-You can then lock it, even to another bigger item, to prevent it from being moved.
-The downside of using Pacsafe is the additional weight that you will be carrying, in addition to your backpack and all the things in your bag.
+If your backpack does not have a zipper-lock consider buying Pacsafe which wraps your whole backpack with a metal mesh.
+You can then lock it even to another bigger item to prevent it from being moved.
+The downside of using Pacsafe is the additional weight that you will be carrying.

 Travel Backpack Handle

-Finally, look for a travel backpack that has top or side handle.
-This will help load and unload your backpack easily.
+Finally, look for a travel backpack that has a top or side handle.
+This can easily load and unload your backpack.